 - Heat it over medium heat while stirring to dissolve the sugar

-- Let it come to a boil and leave it to boil, stirring every so often, until it’s reduced by about half and it’s the colour of pale honey.
+- Let it come to a boil and leave it to boil, stirring every so often, until it’s reduced.

 Tips For Perfect Lemon Simple Syrup